val314159/christophergs.github.io/_posts/2016-02-07-metawear-guide-pt5.md

 import com.mbientlab.metawear.data.CartesianFloat;
 {% endhighlight %}

-Now we need to declare the variable (again, same as for the LED), as well as our switch and a few other constants which we will come to soon:
+We need to declare the variable (again, same as for the LED), as well as our switch and a few other constants which we will come to soon:

 {% highlight java %}
 private Switch accel_switch;